 Best practices for effective digital marketing are prevalent.
 They come from individuals and companies alike who have tested these theories and achieved results themselves.

 I researched extensively about these best practices myself and achieved outstanding results as well.
 Probably the only thing that separates this list from others is I made it easier for you to understand and implement as well.
-I will be starting this out as a list initially, but will be creating content for each of the 10 commandments in more detail.

 I have compiled these best practices and elevated their position from a best practice into a commandment, where non-compliance is committing a sin in this internet age.
 Using the same Biblical reference, if you do not follow them, you are doomed to fail in your digital efforts.